 It’s very important to understand that you cannot see everything in Australia unless you have unlimited time and budget.
 So be selective when you choose where to go.

-Just on a side note, domestic flights are not necessarily the more expensive option, in fact it can be cheaper to fly than to spend days on the road (costs of car rental, fuel, accommodation, and food for the extra days will quickly add up), not to mention the precious time you save.
+TIP: Domestic flights are not necessarily the more expensive option.
+In fact, it can be cheaper to fly than to spend days on the road.
+The costs of car rental, fuel, accommodation, and food for the extra days will quickly add up, not to mention the precious time you save.

-To summarise.
-Good trip itinerary stands or falls with these four factors: WHAT, WHEN, HOW LONG, and WHERE.
+So, these are our main tips for planning a trip to Australia.
+To summarize: good trip itinerary stands or falls with these four factors: WHAT, WHEN, HOW LONG, and WHERE.
 Once you figure that out, the rest is easy.

-It goes without saying that budget is a very important factor as well, but leave the money worries for later, after you figure out the itinerary.
+It goes without saying that the budget is a very important factor as well, but leave the money worries for later, after you figure out your trip itinerary.